 We strive to ensure this publication is made as accurate as possible.
-Please refer to the Policy Updates [1] section for up-to-date summaries of changes and specifically where to view individual sections that have been modified.
+Please refer to the Policy Updates (1) section for up-to-date summaries of changes and specifically where to view individual sections that have been modified.
 While it is our practice to be transparent with students and the community, Hampshire College reserves the right to change and/or modify policies, processes, and procedure without notice.
-The Office of Student Conduct, Rights, & Responsibilities [5] oversees publication of the Hampshire College Student Handbook, please direct any questions and feedback to OSCRR at OSCRR@hampshire.edu [6].
+The office of student rights and responsibilities (5) oversees publication of the Hampshire College Student Handbook, please direct any questions and feedback to the director at gansa@hampshire.edu (6).